-The error code 0x87d00607 means that the content is not found by SCCM/client and the reason for that can be numerous like improper configuration of boundaries or boundary groups, pre-staged content, blockage from the firewall, etc.
+The application installation error code 0x87D00607 means that the content is not found by SCCM/client computer and the reason for that can be numerous like improper configuration of boundaries or boundary groups, pre-staged content, blockage from the firewall, etc.

-The issue arises when a user tries to deploy a package or application through SCCM but encounters the following message:
+The issue arises when a user tries to deploy a package or application through Microsoft System Center Configuration Manager (SCCM) but encounters the following message:

 The software change returned error code 0x87D00607(-2016410105)

 You can fix the error code 0x87d00607 by trying the solutions below but before diving into more technical solutions, check if rebooting your primary SCCM server sorts out the issue.

 Moreover, make sure the date and time are correct on the server and client machines.
 Furthermore, make sure all updates or hotfixes for SCCM are applied to your machine.

 Additionally, check if all the affected users are present in the SourceContentLib directory.
 If not, add the users to the mentioned library and check if the issue is resolved.